G4Lactus/CTRex_Package/README.md

 ## CT-Rex Selector

-The CT-Rex selector performs complex-valued terminated-random experiments (CT-Rex) using the CT-LARS algorithm and fuses the selected sets of all random experiments to obtain a final set of selected variables.
-It provably controls the false discovery rate (FDR) at a user-defined target level while maximizing the number of selected variables.
-Thereby it achieves a high true positive rate (TPR) (i.e., power).
-The CT-Rex selector can be applied in various fields, such as in engineering, communications, physics, and all disciplines being presented with the problem of high-dimensional FDR control in the complex number domain.
+The CT-Rex Selector performs complex-valued terminated-random experiments (CT-Rex) using the CT-LARS algorithm.
+It combines the selected sets from all random experiments to produce a final set of selected variables.
+The method provably controls the false discovery rate (FDR) at a user-defined target level while maximizing the number of selected variables, thereby achieving a high true positive rate (TPR), also referred to as power.

+The CT-Rex Selector is applicable across various fields, including engineering, magnet resonance imaging, communications, physics, and other disciplines that require high-dimensional FDR control in the complex number domain.

 Note: A Python and C++ Implementation is coming soon.